Predicting co-segregation in alloys with solute-solute interactions

-In this study, we aim to develop a robust framework for quantitatively predicting co-segregation behavior in multicomponent alloys with solute-solute interactions, including both homoatomic (same-species) and heteroatomic (different-species) interactions.
+In this study, we extend the original dual-solute (DS) segregation framework for binaries \cite{zhangGrainBoundarySegregation2024}, which is built upon the spectral framework developed by Wagih and Schuh \cite{wagihSpectrumGrainBoundary2019}, to enable semi-quantitative prediction of co-segregation behavior in ternary alloys.
+By incorporating both homoatomic (same-species) and heteroatomic (different-species) pairwise interactions, the extended DS segregation framework captures interaction-induced spectral shifts associated with co-segregation and constructs physically meaningful lower and upper bounds for the segregation behavior of individual solute species in the interested systems.
 Using magnesium-based binaries and ternaries as representative systems, we establish an ML workflow to predict the dual-solute (DS) segregation energy spectra.
 These spectra enable identification of systems with strong heteroatomic attraction, where co-segregation is most favorable, and allow determination of upper and lower segregation bounds employing the DS model \cite{zhangGrainBoundarySegregation2024}.
 The prediction results are validated using hybrid molecular dynamics (MD)/Monte Carlo (MC) simulations at finite temperatures and experimental data available in existing literature.
-For ternary systems with strong site competition and heteroatomic repulsion or weakly attractive interactions, solutes with higher segregation tendencies can occupy available segregation sites preferentially, while suppressing others.
+For ternary systems exhibiting strong site competition, as assessed by the single-solute (SS) segregation energy correlation matrix \cite{wagihDesigningCooperativeGrain2025}, together with heteroatomic repulsive or weakly attractive interactions, solutes with stronger segregation tendencies are expected to preferentially occupy favorable segregation sites, thereby reducing the available segregation sites and suppressing the segregation of competing solutes.
 To mitigate this effect and promote co-segregation, we introduce an additional solute as a co-segregation mediator that is simultaneously attractive to others.
 We demonstrate that the proposed framework retains its predictive capability in such higher-order systems.
-Our findings reveal the significance of solute-solute interactions in predicting co-segregation behavior in multicomponent systems, and provide a scalable, physically grounded strategy for designing multicomponent alloys with tailored GB chemistry.
+Our findings reveal the significance of solute-solute interactions in predicting co-segregation behavior in alloys, and provide a scalable, physically grounded strategy for alloy design with tailored GB chemistry.